fluid-cloudnative/fluid/docs/api/api_doc.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Options to configure.
-Please refer to <a href="https://docs.alluxio.io/os/user/stable/en/reference/Properties-List.html">Mount configurations</a>.
-The configurations are started with 'fs.' </p>
+<p>Mount options.
+Refer to <a href="https://docs.alluxio.io/os/user/stable/en/reference/Properties-List.html">Mount configurations</a>.
+The configurations has Prefix 'fs.'
+And you can Learn more from <a href="https://docs.alluxio.io/os/user/stable/en/ufs/S3.html">The Storage Integrations</a> </p>
 </td>
 </tr>
 <tr>